top of page

 Allow the first coat to dry for 6–12 hours (or overnight) before applying a second coat.

-Step 5: Apply a Second (Optional) Coat
+Step 5: Apply a Second Coat

 Step 6: Finishing Touches